Smile-SA/magento2-module-debug-toolbar/doc/install.md

 To uninstall the module, follow these steps:

-1. In app/etc/env.php, remove the key `db.default.profiler` from the array if it is defined.
+1. In app/etc/env.php, remove the key `db.connection.default.profiler` from the array if it is defined.
 2. Run the following commands:
     ```
     bin/magento module:disable Smile_DebugToolbar